Rev Steve Gendall

 After ordination in 1990 he was given the parish of the Lowveld in south eastern Zimbabwe, an arid rural area roughly the size of Wales.
 For 12 years he ministered to a diversity of congregations, from villagers hearing the gospel for the first time under their mango trees, to company executives responsible for multi-national interests in the area.
 In his additional role as Diocesan Youth Chaplain Steve was directly exposed to the concerns of Zimbabwean young people, and was active in organizing the annual National Youth Conference.
 In the latter years, as the Government land reform process gathered momentum, Steve found himself performing a delicate balancing act ministering to the commercial farmers under his care as well as the local, land-hungry Zimbabweans.
 In 2002 he and Veronica felt God leading them to move their family to England, where for the last 10 years he has been the Vicar of the United Benefice of Lingfield and Crowhurst in the Diocese of Southwark.

-With their two daughters now of university age, Steve and Veronica have felt that God was calling them into a change of ministry, and, they are looking forward to focusing on their mutual interest in the prayer and healing ministry here at Crowhurst.
+Steve and Veronica have felt that God was calling them into a change of ministry, focusing their mutual interest in the prayer and healing ministry.